maramsayed-cpu/Restaurants-Server-Webpage/README.md

 Description:
-A simple webpage simulating the process of ordering from a restaurant, and using a server to send recieve/send information
+A simple webpage simulating the process of ordering from a restaurant, and using a server to send recieve/send information.
+The program also uses a template engine to implement the restaurant statistics page.

 Example: